 Avoid susceptible varieties, including Granny Smith, Jonathan, Rome and Cortland.
 Plant the trees in full sun and allow plenty of space between them for good air circulation.
 Spray the trees in early spring with Myclobutanil, lime sulfur or sulfur.

 Rust is an interesting disease because it requires a host plant, such as cedar, quince or hawthorn to develop.
-The fungus develop in large galls or growths found on the host plant.
-In spring, the galls dry, releasing the spores into the air where they are carried to apple trees.
+The fungus develops in large galls or growths found on the host plant.
+In spring, the galls dry, releasing the airborne spores into the air where they are carried to apple trees.
 Rust causes yellow or orange spots on the leaves and distorted or mottled fruit.

 To control rust, grow resistant apple varieties and remove any nearby host plants.
 The spores can travel up to two miles, though, so any neighboring plants may infect your trees.
 Spray apple trees with sulfur, Myclobutanil or lime sulfur.